 China's meteoric economic growth has lifted millions out of poverty, given rise to a robust middle class, and hundreds of Chinese billionaires on Forbes' Rich List.
 But it has also created chasmal divides in society, alarming environmental problems, corruption, social inequities and a moral vacuum that are threatening the very fabric and soul of the nation.

 Maybe to a less dramatic degree, these things could also happen along the New Silk Road.
 OBOR runs through many 10/40 Window Muslim background countries.
 Many are poor and weak.
 Few are stable.
-If economic development and international trade are going to change this part of the world, then Christian professionals and businesspeople are urgently needed to be part of the action, to bring only only their knowhow and skills, but more importantly, their commitment to strong ethics and the common good, and their witness to the gospel of Jesus Christ.
+If economic development and international trade are going to change this part of the world, then Christian professionals and businesspeople are urgently needed to be part of the action, to bring not only their knowhow and skills, but more importantly, their commitment to strong ethics and the common good, and their witness to the gospel of Jesus Christ.